shawnrhoads/gu-psyc-347/_sources/module-00-00_Syllabus.md

 ## Course goals

 1. Understand the following: what are computational models, why use computational models, when to use computational models, and how data are fit to models.
-2. Survey selected selected topics on social behavior through lectures, readings, discussions, and hands-on tutorials
+2. Survey selected topics on social behavior through lectures, readings, discussions, and hands-on tutorials
 3. Learn how to write code for data science using the [Python programming language](https://www.python.org/) and [Jupyter Notebooks](https://jupyter.org/)
 4. Work collaboratively to “fit” data to models and evaluate their performance
 5. Interpret the results of a social behavioral experiment